 James Dougherty is a principal attorney in Offit Kurman’s Governments Contracts practice group.
-He has extensive experience in counseling and representing technology companies and government contractors in a broad range of transactional and litigation environments.
-Mr. Dougherty’s experience in US government contracts law covers compliance counseling, transaction negotiation, rights in and protection of intellectual property, and qui tam, claims and bid protest litigation at both the federal and state level.
-He also has extensive experience with public sector technology transactions, commercial software, IP licensing and related transactions, and general corporate compliance.
+James has extensive experience in counseling and representing technology companies and government contractors in a broad range of transactional and litigation environments.
+His experience in U.S. government contracts law covers compliance counseling, transaction negotiation, rights in and protection of intellectual property and qui tam, claims and bid protest litigation at both the federal and state level.
+James also has extensive experience with public sector technology transactions, commercial software, IP licensing and related transactions and general corporate compliance.

 His unique expertise and experience in technology and government contracts law, in conjunction with his experience as a general counsel in public and private companies, allows him to offer comprehensive counsel to both traditional and non-traditional government contractors, and commercial technology companies.